OSI-INC/ATD/readme.md

 https://www.opensourceinstruments.com/api/ATD/atd_osi.php
 https://www.opensourceinstruments.com/api/ATD/atd_186.php

 By default, the ATD code is set up to use the atd_osi redirect.
+If you want to set up on your own machine, hosting ATD with your own PHP server, use the atd_local redirect.
+If you have your ATD server on local area network address 192.168.1.186, use the atd_186 redirect.

-We set the homeURL in config.php.
-By default this is set to point to our OSI-hosted ATD server.
-But you can point it to "localhost:3000" or "http://192.168.1.186:3000" if you want to run the server on your own machine, or on your local subnet.
-Here we are using "192.168.1.186" as an example of a local subnet address.
+We set the ATD server homeURL in config.php.
+By default this is set to point to our OSI-hosted ATD server, but you can point it to "localhost:3000" or "http://192.168.1.186:3000" if you want to run the server on your own machine, or on local address 192.168.1.186.
+In both cases, we are assuming the PHP server should listen on port 3000, but you could choose any port, or leave the port blank, and the browser will choose port 80.
+We are using "192.168.1.186" as an example of a local subnet address.
 We set the baseURL in config.php.
 This determines the type of company the app is accessing.
-To access a sandbox company, the string must be "development".
-To access a production company, the string must be "production".
+Our ATD is an established API that interacts with a real QBO company account, so its baseURL is "production".
+When we were developing ATD, we practiced on a sandbox company hosted by Intuit, and for that we set the baseURL to "development".

 To set up your own ATD server, install PHP on your server machine.
 You will need version 5.6 or greater.
 Clone the ATD repository, specifying the repository with